Why a Bachelor's Degree?

 Requirements for admission include:

-- Hold an active Ohio Registered Nurse License.
+- Hold an active Ohio Registered Nurse License (or the U.S. state where you reside).

 - Complete all prerequisite coursework with a grade of “C” or higher.
 Maintain an overall prerequisite GPA of at least 2.75.